Sakib-203-15-3883/Learn-React-in-depth/README.md

 15. passing Functions via props. [ it,s allow child components to interacts with parent components ]
 16. All about state
 17. onKeyDown event with an example
 18. full functional calculator done
+19. full functional to do app done